acrypticcode/generic-class-augmentation-for-linked-lists/README.md

 Completion Date: 11/30/2022

-Description: Creates a linked list class that can accept values of any data type
+Description: Creates a linked list Java class that can accept values of any data type